One patient dies in Kyrgyzstan from coronavirus for 24 hours

-One patient has died from coronavirus in the last 24 hours in Kyrgyzstan.
+One more patient died from coronavirus in the last 24 hours in Kyrgyzstan.
 The Ministry of Health and Social Development reports.

 The case was registered in Bishkek.